 In the New England colonies, hemp was first brought to America by the Pilgrims when they landed at Plymouth Rock in 1620.
 The Mayflower’s ropes and sails were made from hemp because of its natural resistance to decay.
 All British ships carried a store of hemp seed in the event they were shipwrecked and needed to grow hemp for rope and sails.
-Hemp was introduced as one of the first crops in the Massachusetts Colony, and growing hemp was considered necessary if the Pilgrims were to make enough clothing to survive the winter.
+Hemp was introduced as one of the first crops in the Massachusetts Colony, and growing hemp was considered necessary if the Pilgrims were to make enough clothing to survive the winter. cont.

 Ships in need of hempen rope and sails began to be built in Salem, Massachusetts, in 1629.

 In 1635, the first building in America specifically designed to manufacture rope from hemp was built in Salem, Massachusetts.
 Such buildings were called “ropewalks,” and they were up to 1000 feet long.
-The first rope making operation in Boston was begun by John Harrison who Boston politicians induced to come to Boston in 1642 by offering him a monopoly consisting of his having the exclusive right to manufacture hemp rope in Boston until the time of his death.
+The first rope making operation in Boston was begun by John Harrison who Boston politicians induced to come to Boston in 1642 by offering him a monopoly consisting of his having the exclusive right to manufacture hemp rope in Boston until his death.
 Soon ropewalks could be found along the entire East coast, and by 1770, long after Harrison’s death, there were a total of 14 ropewalks in Boston.

 A drawing of one of the first ropewalks in America.